 The

-last poet I’m going to talk about is Jack Kerouac, who lived from 1922 to 1969.
-Kerouac is better known as a fiction writer, and he was the
+last poet I’m going to talk about regarding the influence of Eastern poetry on Western writers is Jack Kerouac, who lived from 1922 to 1969.
+Kerouac is better known as a fiction writer.
+He was also the

 scribe of the Beat Generation.
 The Beats were a group of writers and artists

-who burst on the American scene in the city where I live, San Francisco, in 1955.
+who burst on the American scene in 1955 in the city near where I live, San Francisco.

 East